Marci Comeau[1]

 Licensed Foster Care Placement

-If there is no relative or suitable other person available for placement of the child, or if the court does not order placement with a relative or other suitable person because the Department establishes there is reasonable cause to believe that (a) placement in licensed foster care is necessary to prevent imminent physical harm to the child due to child abuse or neglect, including that which results from sexual abuse, sexual exploitation, or a pattern of severe neglect, because no relative or other suitable person is capable of ensuring the basic safety of the child; or (b) efforts to reunite the parent and child will be hindered, the court shall place the child in licensed foster care and shall set forth reasons for the order.[143]
+If there is no relative or suitable other person available for placement of the child, or if the court does not order placement with a relative or other suitable person after making necessary findings pursuant to RCW 13.34.065(5)(c)(i), the court shall place the child in licensed foster care and shall set forth reasons for the order.[145]

 If the court places the child in licensed foster care, the Department shall report to the court, at the shelter care hearing, the location of the licensed foster placement the Department has identified for the child.[146]
 Further, the court must inquire as to whether: